-Temporary Protection Visas (TPVs) are generally not debated objectively.
+Temporary Protection Visas (TPVs) are rarely debated objectively.
 Most discussion particularly ignores that the principles underlying TPVs are sound and fully compliant with both the intention and processes of the 1951 Refugee Convention (and with the work of the UN High Commission for Refugees).
-While some aspects of TPV administration did fail during their previous use in the early 2000s these problems have now been fixed.
+While some aspects of TPV administration did fail during a previous use in the early 2000s these problems have now been fixed.

 As with any informed debate about asylum-seeking and refugee matters, the Australia Defence Association notes that these are strategic policy issues with domestic ramifications, not vice versa.

 They comprise just one part of our broader and longer-term strategic relationships with neighbouring countries and our broader region collectively.